yanalunaterra/nanoid-c/README.md

 ## Usage

-Works out of the box on NetBSD, OpenBSD, Linux, Android, macOS, illumos, Solaris, FreeBSD, DragonFly, Haiku, Fuchsia, WASI, and Emscripten.
+Works out of the box on NetBSD, OpenBSD, Linux, Android, macOS, illumos, Solaris, FreeBSD, DragonFly, Haiku, Fuchsia, Emscripten, and WASI.
 Windows support requires a [`getentropy(3)`][] shim.

 To include [`nanoid(3)`][], copy `nanoid.h` and `LICENSE.txt` to your project.